cjmet/AhMediaPlayer/README.md

 1. &nbsp;How Do I? &ensp; - &ensp; Reference or Use MainPage.mediaElement from another file.cs class?
 I could move the PlaySong() method to a library then, and re-use it on other pages later.
 Dispatcher Maybe?
 Syntax?
    1. Pass the target element to the method as a parameter?
 ---
 1. &nbsp;Maui Debugging?
 Most crashes are "generic", and very unhelpful?
-Am I missing a tool or plugin or something?
+Am I missing a tool or plug-in or something?
 1. &nbsp;Windows.Storage.FileProperties.MusicProperties ? .Net 8?
 Maui?
    * This is the second time I've needed a Windows.Storage class.
 Any help here would be greatly appreciated.
 I'm not sure what I'm doing wrong.
    * On a related Note.
 Always keep at least one 'other' target enabled, IE: 'Android'.
 I disabled the other targets to make it simpler while learning and building ... and as a side-effect it enabled 'Windows.\*', including Windows.Storage.
 But now I can't re-enable android targets without a major refactor.
 Oops.
-1. &nbsp;Review how to Async return a value, non-blocking, from a blockable operation, using a 4 step process.
+1. &nbsp;Review how to Async return a value, non-blocking, from a block-able operation, using a 4 step process.
 (See Sandbox)
 1. &nbsp;Review of AhGetFiles.GetFilesAsync() and/or AhFileIO.PollLinesAsync().
 <br>

 ## Project Plan
 Create a music library Web API and simple Media Player
 * ### To-Do (Other Tasks)
-- [ ] ...
+- [ ] Consolidate a single log-file reader that sends data to both the log-viewer and message queue.

 * ### Music Player
 - [x] My First MAUI App